elatov/elatov.github.io/_posts/2012-08-27-vcap5-dcd-objective-3-2-create-a-vsphere-5-physical-network-design-from-an-existing-logical-design.md

 ### Based on the service catalog and given functional requirements, for each service: Determine the most appropriate networking technologies for the design

-There are actually a lot of good VMware networking designs at the [blog](http://kendrickcoleman.com/index.php/Tech-Blog/vmware-vsphere-5-host-nic-network-design-layout-and-vswitch-configuration-major-update.html) written by Kendick Coleman.
+There are actually a lot of good VMware networking designs at a blog written by Kendick Coleman.
 Each design has it's pros and cons.
 Here is a design factoring in redundancy:

 ![example_of_redundant_vmware-network-design](https://github.com/elatov/uploads/raw/master/2012/08/example_of_redundant_vmware-network-design.png)